dotcomboom/AutoSite-Legacy/README.md

            <!-- Your description -->
            <p>Everything under these two lines will replace [#content#] in template.html.</p>

-    Subfolders are not supported.
     Put other site files in the "includes" folder.
 3. Run the script.
 How long it takes depends on how large your site is.
 Your pages will be in the "out" folder.